saifaldin14/Post-It/README.md

 # Post-It
 Productivity App for capturing your daily goals.
+Allows you to set reminders and access the date/time calendar.
+It uses a SQLite database for storing data.
 Built in Flutter with a Python backend

 <img src="./Images/1.png" width="40%">